 - Student or faculty exchange and joint staffing agreements.

 After a contract is approved, the director of contracts and compliance will route the contract for approval by the authorized university official.
 If a vendor is requiring a contract for purchases under $2500, the department is responsible for submitting the contract to the authorized university official.
-The final contract will be submitted via email to contracting employee from the authorized University authority.
+The final contract will be submitted via email to contracting employee from the authorized University Official.

 For more information: